leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 ## 11. INDEMNIFICATION

-You agree to indemnify, defend, and hold harmless Kodisha, its affiliates, and their respective directors, officers, employees, and agents from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable legal fees) arising from:
+You agree to indemnify, defend, and hold harmless Mamamboga Digital, its affiliates, and their respective directors, officers, employees, and agents from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable legal fees) arising from:

 - Your violation of these Terms
 - Your violation of any law or third-party rights